Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Algorithm and Theoretical Guarantees

-The algorithm iteratively computes the inverse matrix $\Lambda(t)^{-1}$ by using the Sherman-Morrison formula \citep{H89} by exploiting the fact that $\Lambda(t)$ is defined as a weighted sum of an identity matrix and rank 1 matrices.
-This amounts to a $O((nd^4+IJd^4)T)$ total computation cost for computing the mean reward estimators, where the first term is due to the computation of the inverse matrix $\Lambda(t)^{-1}$ and the second term is due to the computation of the mean reward estimators over the time horizon.
-Note that in Algorithm~\ref{alg:Alg1} at each time step $t$, we may update $\tilde{r}_{i,j}$ only for job classes for which there is at least one job of this class waiting to be served, which would yield some computation efficiency gains.
+The algorithm iteratively computes the inverse matrix $\Lambda(t)^{-1}$ using the Sherman-Morrison formula \cite{H89}, exploiting the fact that $\Lambda(t)$ is a weighted sum of an identity matrix and rank-1 matrices.
+This has a computational cost of $O(d^4+IJd^4)$ per round for computing the mean reward estimators, where the first term accounts for computing the inverse matrix $\Lambda(t)^{-1}$ and the second term accounts for computing the mean reward estimators.